-Every one-, two- and three-bedroom unit at this all-condo resort is designed for families, with full kitchens, laundry facilities, and a living area separate from all bedrooms.
-A major expansion has just opened that includes 67 additional units focused on multi-generational needs in a new building set to open this spring.
-In a cool twist, the new building showcases products from guests’ communities as a way for The Resort to thank those who’ve supported it; as a few examples, the furniture is from Virginia, mattresses from Alabama, tile from Tennessee, carpet from Georgia, and sleep sofas from Mississippi.
+Every one-, two-, and three-bedroom unit at this all-condo resort is designed for families, with full kitchens, laundry facilities, and a living area separate from all bedrooms.
+A major expansion recently opened at The Resort that includes 67 additional units designed to cater to multi-generational travel.
+In a cool twist, the new building showcases products from guests’ communities as a way for The Resort to thank those who’ve supported it; as a few examples, the furniture is from Virginia, mattresses from Alabama, tile from Tennessee, carpet from Georgia, and sleeper sofas from Mississippi.

 A new outdoor family area, Firefly Cove, offers fire pits with comfortable seating, a playground, hammock relaxation zone, and picnic grounds with grills.